TheBotlyNoob/CS50/CS50w/Final Project/README.md

 ---

-This project uses [Python](https://www.python.org/) and [Django](https://www.djangoproject.com/).
+This project uses [Python](https://www.python.org/) > 3.8 and [Django](https://www.djangoproject.com/).

-To install the dependencies, run the following command:
+To install the dependencies, make sure you have python installed, and run the following command:

 ```
 $ python3 -m pip install django